 The project site is located between the Pacific Highway and Campbells Beach with a fall from 27.000 at the highway to 6.00 on the foreshore.
-The site has previously been developed with an Italian restaurant and carpark on the higher part of the site, the main resort buildings approximately halfway down and on the lower level of the site and the resort recreational facilities on the lower ground behind the beach.
+The site had previously been developed with an Italian restaurant and carpark on the higher part of the site and the former Pelican Beach Resort on the balance of the site.
+The remnant resort buildings are approximately halfway down and on the lower level of the site with the remnant resort recreational facilities on the lower ground behind the beach.
 Illustration 3 provides an overview of the topography of the site.